 Following the death of his father in mysterious circumstances, young Martin Wells becomes fearful of something that lurks in the shadows.
 His stepsister Rebecca is then called in by his school because Martin is sleeping during class.
 She finds that their mother Sophie has gone off her psychiatric meds and so makes the decision to take Martin to her place.
 There Rebecca sees the figure that lurks in the shadows too.
 However, social services insist on repatriating Martin with Sophie.
 Rebecca starts digging into her mother’s past concerning the time when she was placed in a psychiatric institution and befriended a girl named Diana who had a rare disorder that caused light to burn her skin.
 Rebecca and her boyfriend Bret move into her mother’s house where they determine to find what it is that has brought Diana back from death.

-James Wan is an exemplary director when it comes to his own material but the string of films that come out under his producing name – Annabelle (2014) and Demonic (2015) – have left a good deal to be desired.
+James Wan is an exemplary director when it comes to his own material but the string of films that come out under his producing name – Annabelle (2014), Demonic (2015) and The Nun (2018) – have left a good deal to be desired.
 The same can be said of Lights Out.
 It is not that David F. Sandberg fails to create a sufficiently scary film.
 The appearances of the ungainly Diana creature that only exists as a shadowy shape who is there when the lights are out but vanishes when they are on create a sense of uncanniness.
 There are definite times that Sandberg makes an audience jump or tense up in their seats.

 On the other hand, there is the feeling that David F. Sandberg is only doing things that have been done before.
 Lights Out is very much a film that trades in jumpshocks.
 Many of the jumps are annoyingly ones that come from just throwing a shrieking noise at an audience on the soundtrack.
 This gets a jolt out of the predominantly youth audience but the effect on a more jaded viewer like me was a sense of ennui at the same time as there was an admiration of the mild accomplishment of effect.